 Since I write only about teaching & learning in this blog, I mention Hong Kong’s current political situation only because of one consequence it had: for a week last month schools were closed.
-What is more, my own school’s gates, which had been open day and night continuously since the expulsion of the Japanese army from the grounds at the end of World War II, were closed on weekend nights.
+What is more, my own school’s gates were closed at 2:00 in the afternoon on the days of the weekend and school holidays.

 The sociologist James S Coleman found that the single most important correlate of successful schools among those he studied was that they served as functional communities.
 It should be evident why this is so.
 As communities, schools provide more than just a place to learn the lessons of the curriculum; they act as a matrix of humanity within which their students can grow and develop in ways no curriculum can prescribe.
 What the matrix can be is more evident when for a period of time it goes missing.
 That is what happened at the school.